A T1 theorem for general Calder\'on-Zygmund operators with comparable doubling weights, and optimal cancellation conditions: The four main theorems

 with implied constant depending on $C_{CZ}$ in (\ref{sizeandsmoothness'}), and the appropriate doubling, $A_{\infty }$, comparability, and $C_{q}$ constants.
 If $T^{\alpha }$ is strongly elliptic, the inequality can be reversed. \end{theorem}

-It should be noted that (\ref{can cond}) is \textbf{not} simply the testing condition for a truncation of $T$ over subsets of a ball, but instead has the historical form of bounding in some average sense, integrals of the kernel over annuli.
-Nevertheless, this theorem is still a rather direct consequence of Theorem \ref{pivotal theorem}, with both doubling and $ A_{2}^{\alpha }$ playing key roles.
+It should be noted that (\ref{can cond}) is \textbf{not} simply the testing condition for a truncation of $T$ over subsets of a cube, but instead has the historical form of bounding in some average sense, integrals of the kernel over annuli (of cubes here rather than balls).
+Nevertheless, this theorem is still a rather direct consequence of Theorem \ref{pivotal theorem} , with both doubling and $A_{2}^{\alpha }$ playing key roles.
 The reader can check that a more complicated form of Theorem \ref{Stein extension} holds that involves bilinear indicator/cube testing if the $A_{\infty }^{\alpha }$ conditions on $\alpha $ and $\omega $ are dropped.